datacleaner/DataCleaner/CONTRIBUTE.md

 Our issue list is avialable on GitHub: [DataCleaner issues](https://github.com/datacleaner/DataCleaner/issues).
 It's non-exhaustive and anyone is invited to post their own wishes and requirements as issues.

-We generally use the issue tracker as the main communication tool to discuss features.
-We want you to comment on it, post new issues etc.
+We use the issue tracker as the primary tool for discussing features.
+Otherwise it is requested you post a detailed comment for questions on possible issues.
+Be as descriptive as possible to allow reproducing your experience.

 ### Build the code